“Four picture-perfect self-catering cottages in the idyllic Somerset countryside (sleeping 2-10)”

 The smaller, semi-detached 2-bedroom Atherstone Cottage (sleeps 4) sits on a quiet country road near the estate.
 At the front, the master has a lovely spacious bathroom with an enormous walk-in shower and a duck-egg blue free-standing tub under the window.
 The sunny double or twin bedroom has an ensuite wet room and garden views.

 Since our visit, 2 new cottages have opened.
-Four-bedroom Atherstone Farmhouse (sleeps 10) has opened; neighbouring Atherstone Cottage, this larger space includes a family room with double/twin bed and bunk-beds.
+Four-bedroom Atherstone Farmhouse (sleeps 10) neighbours Atherstone Cottage but is larger and includes a family room with double/twin bed and bunk-beds.
 We're particularly excited to see the stunning ground-floor four-poster double bedroom, complete with in-room roll-top bathtub and wood-burner.
 Four-bedroom Orchard Cottage (sleeps 8) includes a twin room that connects with the main bedroom, making it ideal for a family with small children.
 There's also 3 bathrooms (one with a roll-top tub), an open-plan kitchen-dining room with exposed beams, and a cosy lounge with a wood-burner.

 Decor-wise, the houses share a modern country style of muted grey and duck-egg blue walls, with pops of colour in petrol-blue sofas and bright bed throws.
 On the ground floor of each, you'll find a comfy lounge and full kitchen.